A parapet wall is a dwarf or low wall that is constructed along the edge of the terrace, roof, balcony, walkway, passage, etc.

-Parapet wall has a long known history in the field of architecture and is still used extensively for various purposes.
-In ancient times, the parapet wall was mostly used as a protective wall against ground attacks by the military forces.
+In ancient times, it was mostly used as a protective wall against ground attacks by the military forces.

-A parapet wall for the roofs also acts as a protective measure for falling of people from the heights.
-It is also used to protect the entire roofing system against the upward wind forces.
+It is also used to protect the entire roofing system against upward wind forces.

 a.
-To increase the aesthetic appearance of the structure as a whole.
+To increase the aesthetic appearance of the structure.

 b.
-To protect the machinery and equipment kept on the rooftop of the structure such as units of A/ C.
+To protect ( or hide) the machinery and equipment kept on the rooftop of the structure such as units of A/ C.

 c.
 To provide safety for humans from falling when they are on the roofs or terraces.